MorleyOlsen/MorleyOlsen.github.io/_pages/about.md

 - 🥇: equal contribution
 - *An Overall Real-Time Mechanism for Classification and Quality Evaluation of Rice*

-  Submitted to NeurIPS 2025 Workshop
+  Submitted to NeurIPS 2025 Workshop (CCF - A Workshop)
 - *An Improved Pure Fully Connected Neural Network for Rice Grain Classification*

   Submitted to CAIT 2025 (EI)
-- *$G^2$-Estimator: A Hybrid Genetic and Gradient Projection Method for High-Precision Fundamental Matrix Estimation*

-  Submitted to PRCV 2025 (CCF - C)
 - *HSSBench: Benchmarking Humanities and Social Sciences Ability for Multimodal Large Language Models*

   Submitted to NeurIPS 2025 (CCF - A)